 Miss Burma by Charmaine Craig- Myanmar

-A novel of love and war, colonialism and ethnicity, taking place during the most violent period of world history.
+It is a novel of love and war, colonialism, and ethnicity set during the most violent period of world history.

-You’ll be transported to Southeast Asia and live alongside Benny and Khin and learn a whole lot about the country’s recent past through their eyes.
+You’ll be transported to Southeast Asia, live alongside Benny and Khin, and learn a lot about the country’s recent past through their eyes.

 “Their crime was their existence, Louisa had obliquely understood, and she had heeded Mama’s plea that they must not make a noise, taking each blow soundlessly, keeping her tears on the inside, until the lake of her grief had become so wide it had seemed almost inviting, a thing into which she could escape.”